phpbook-sources/http/README.md

 //Default ['type' => 'success', 'content' => '@']
 //Dispatch using the output Type
 \PHPBook\Http\Configuration\Output::setContent(['type' => 'success', 'content' => '@']);

+//Controllers path, the phpbook will load all controllers by folders recursively inside
+//Default null.
+But its required to set if you want use phpbook http.
+\PHPBook\Http\Configuration\Request::setControllersPathRoot('app\controllers');

+//Controllers proxies path, the phpbook will generate the proxies based on controllers
+//Default null.
+But its required to set if you want use phpbook http.
+\PHPBook\Http\Configuration\Request::setProxiesPathRoot('proxies');

+//Controllers proxies namespace, the phpbook will generate the proxies classes using this namespace
+//Default null.
+But its required to set if you want use phpbook http.
+\PHPBook\Http\Configuration\Request::setProxiesNamespace('App\Controllers');

 ?>
 ```